SAT Sections | Learn All About the Test Parts and Questions to Get a High Score!

 - 2 History/social studies (includes 10 to 11 questions per passage)

-The entire reading section runs 65 minutes with a total of 52 questions, which means you'd have around 1 minute and 15 seconds to answer each question.
+The entire reading section runs 65 minutes with a total of 52 questions, which means you'd have around 1 minute and 15 seconds to answer each question so you will need to take SAT reading practice seriously.

 The Reading section tests your ability to comprehend the context of passages, determine the tone of a text, and find evidence within a particular passage to support your answer to the questions given.
 You will find our advice on SAT reading most helpful.